suny-downstate-medical-center/netpyne/doc/source/tutorial.rst

 Populations
 ^^^^^^^^^^^^^^^^^^^^^^

 First, we need to create some populations for our network, by adding items to the ``popParams`` list.
-Each ``popParams`` item consists of a dictionary with 4 fields:
+Each ``popParams`` item consists of a dictionary with at least 4 fields (see :ref:`pop_params` for more details):

 * ``popLabel`` - an arbitrary label for this population (can be used to define connectivtiy later)

-* ``cellType`` - this is an attribute or tag that will be assigned to cells in this population, and can be later used to set certain cell properties to cells with this tag
+* ``cellType`` - an attribute/tag assigned to cells in this population, can later be used to set certain cell properties to cells with this tag.

 * ``numCells`` - number of cells in this population (can also specify using cell density)

-* ``cellModel`` - python class with specific cell model implementation used for cells in this population.
+* ``cellModel`` - an attribute or tag that will be assigned to cells in this population, can later be used to set specific cell model implementation for cells with this tag.
 Eg. 'HH' (standard Hodkgin-Huxley type cell model) or 'Izhi2007b' (Izhikevich 2007 point neuron model).
-Additional cell models can be defined by the user or imported.
+Cell models can be defined by the user or imported.

 We will start by creating 2 populations labeled ``S`` (sensory) and ``M`` (motor), with ``20`` cells each, of type ``PYR`` (pyramidal), and using ``HH`` cell model (standard compartmental Hodgkin-Huxley type cell)::